toptal/crystalball/README.md

 ### AllocatedObjectsStrategy

-Looks for the files in which the objects created during the spec execution are defined.
+Looks for the files in which the objects allocated during the spec execution are defined.
 It is considerably slower than `CoverageStrategy`.
 To use this strategy, use the convenient method `.build` which takes two optional keyword arguments: `only`, used to define the classes or modules to have their descendants tracked (defaults to `[]`); and `root`, which is the path where the detection will take place (defaults to `Dir.pwd`).
 Here's an example that tracks allocation of `ActiveRecord::Base` objects: